-THE CROOKES CHINESE LAUNDRY MURDER
+THE CROOKES CHINESE LAUNDRY MURDER 1922

 "one of the most sensational crimes Sheffield police have ever investigated" (Sheffield Independent)

 Sing Lee owned a number of laundry shops in Sheffield in the years following the First World War.
-Aged 33 and living above the laundry shop at 231 Crookes, Sing Lee employed two people, a fellow countryman Lee Doon who had worked for Sing Lee for five weeks, and a local woman called Lily Siddall.
+Aged 33 and living above the laundry shop at 231 Crookes, Sheffield, Sing Lee employed two people, a fellow countryman Lee Doon who had worked for Sing Lee for five weeks, and a local woman called Lily Siddall.
 On the evening of Saturday September 9th 1922 Sing Lee asked his assistant Miss Siddall to work as usual the following day.
 When she arrived for work on Sunday morning there was no sign of her employer Sing Lee and when she asked Lee Doon wityh regard to his whereabouts, she was told that he had "gone to China" and that he was now in charge of the business.

 On Monday 11th September her suspicions were heightened when she saw two men digging a hole in the cellar floor of the shop The following day Lee Doon actually wore Sing Lee's trousers and Lily, noticing Sing's trilby on the hat stand, asked the new owner why he had not taken it with him when he left.
 Doon replied that he gone to town on the Saturday night and bought a new one.
 As Lily did not leave the laundry until 9.00p.m. on the Saturday, there was just no time for Sing Lee to have undertaken this trip.
-By now Lily's suspicions were at an all time high and so she traveled to Liverpool where Sing Lee had relatives.
+By now Lily's suspicions were at an all time high and so she travelled to Liverpool where Sing Lee had relatives.
 After explaining the matter to the family they returned to Sheffield and reported to the police the circumstances surrounding the disappearance.

 On Saturday 16th September 1922 police visited the premises in Crookes, Sheffield and found under a pile of coke in the laundry cellar, a trunk containing the trussed body of Sing Lee.
 The trunk measuring 2ft by 11/2ft by 1ft10inches also contained items of bloodstained bedding.
 An examination of the body revealed that Sing lee had suffered severe wounds to the head and extensive fractures to the skull.
 A rope had also been fastened tightly around his neck.
 A further investigation of the property found bloodstains in Lee's bedroom leading the police surgeon to conclude that Sing Lee had been attacked whilst he was asleep in bed and that his body had been moved after death.
 Lee Doon when shown the body stated that "me no understand".
 In the light of the evidence gathered Lee Doon was arrested and committed for trial